habitry/habitry_source/Getting-Started-Guides/Health and Fitness.md

 >Ready to join your team?
 You’re just three steps away:

->1.
-Go to http://habitry.com/download to download and install the Habitry app.
+1. Go to http://habitry.com/download to download and install the Habitry app.
->2.
-When the Habitry app asks you to input your code, use this: [CLIENT’S CODE]
+2. When the Habitry app asks you to input your code, use this: [CLIENT’S CODE]
->3.
-Introduce yourself in the welcome post in the app and join the discussion!
+3. Introduce yourself in the welcome post in the app and join the discussion!

 >If you’re using iOS 9, you may get an “Untrusted Enterprise Developer” alert when opening Habitry.
-It’s totally normal: >Apple does this for apps that aren’t in the App Store yet (Habitry is in the process of applying).
-If you see this pop-up, >go to Settings >> General >> Device Management (or, if you're using 9.1 or earlier, go to Settings >> General >> Profile) to >add Habitry as a trusted developer.
+It’s totally normal: Apple does this for apps that aren’t in the App Store yet (Habitry is in the process of applying).
+If you see this pop-up, go to Settings >> General >> Device Management (or, if you're using 9.1 or earlier, go to Settings >> General >> Profile) to >add Habitry as a trusted developer.

 >Finally, if you have any questions, feel free to post them in the group.
-Trust us, if you have a question, someone else has >the same question.
+Trust us, if you have a question, someone else has the same question.
 So ask away!

 >– Coach Name